 Study of Oil and Gas Extraction Wastewater Management

-EPA is embarking on a new study that will take a holistic look at how the Agency, states and stakeholders regulate and manage wastewater from the oil and gas industry.
+EPA is conducting a study that will take a holistic look at how the Agency, states, tribes and stakeholders regulate and manage wastewater from the oil and gas industry.

 Large volumes of wastewater are generated in the oil and gas industry, and projections show that these volumes will only increase.
 Currently the majority of this wastewater is managed by disposing of it using a practice known as underground injection, where that water can no longer be accessed or used.
 The limits of injection are evident in some areas, and new approaches are becoming necessary.
 Some states and stakeholders are asking whether it makes sense to continue to waste this water, particularly in water scarce areas of the country, and what steps would be necessary to treat and renew it for other purposes.